voraa-io/gentags/SETUP.md

 ### "Module not found"

-- Make sure you ran `pip install -e .` (the `-e` flag installs in editable mode)
+- Make sure you ran `poetry install`
-- Check that you're using the correct Python environment
+- Check that you're using `poetry run` before Python commands
+- Verify you're in the project root directory

 ### pyenv issues